Seth Klarman’s Margin of Safety is a rare and elusive book that sells for a huge premium over its

-Prices fluctuate because opinions differ broadly, on assumptions about the future, on discount rates, on time horizons, on investment goals, on strategies…the list is endless.
+Besides, prices fluctuate because opinions differ broadly, on assumptions about the future, on discount rates, on time horizons, on investment goals, on strategies…the list is endless.

+Then there’s precision.
 Klarman blames spreadsheets for the belief that precision is possible.

 Typically, investors place a great deal of importance on the output, even though they pay little attention to the assumptions.
 “Garbage in, garbage out” is an apt description of the process.